 Step 3: Download Samsung Firmware File

-- It is necessary to download Samsung Stock ROM from an official verified source like Sammobile, Updato, or SamFirm tool.
+- It is necessary to download Samsung Stock ROM from an official verified source like Sammobile, Updato, or the SamFirm tool.

 - However, downloading the firmware from an unknown website can be dangerous, especially if it has been modified with malicious malware or virus.

-- If you are looking for the best website to download Samsung firmware, then refer our guide to clear your confusion:
+- If you are looking for the best website to download Samsung firmware, then refer to our guide to clear your confusion:

 Step 4: Extract the Firmware Zip File

 - Right-click the downloaded Samsung firmware and extract it into a specific folder on your computer.

 - You’ll have the following files in the extracted folder:

 - These files should have ‘.tar’ or ‘.tar.md5’ extension.

 Step 5: Boot Samsung Galaxy Phone into Download Mode